The language and compiler is only half of the story for being productive and creating great apps and solutions.

 And of course, the code editor provides all the essentials that you need for writing code productively.
 A powerful Code Completion engine gives you access to all identifiers or keywords valid at the current code location — including smart features, such as showing you types from unreferenced namespaces and automatically inserting the namespace name for you, or "Wizard" code completions that can insert entire blocks of code, such as anonymous method declarations or inline interfaces, for you.

 For Oxygene, Class Completion lets you keep your "interface" and "implementation" section in sync with one click, or automatically define fields, local variables or even methods based on the identifier under your cursor with a single keystroke.

-But the real power of the modern Elements compiler comes out when used inside the IDE, where several of its special and more advanced non-language features come to shine:
+But the real power of the modern Elements compiler comes out when used inside the IDEs, where several of its special and more advanced non-language features come to shine.

 Elements's "Inline Errors" feature directly and visually connects your code with the errors and warnings it may generate — may they be few and far between.